My Father Flor de las Antilles: The most Cuban of New World cigars

-For October’s cigar of the month, the members of Cigar Club LDN were treated to the beautiful My Father Flor de las Antillas.
+For October’s cigar of the month, the members of Cigar Club LDN were treated to the beautiful My Father Flor de las Antilles.
 Having last smoked this particular cigar a few years ago, and remembering how much I enjoyed it, I was understandably excited to get my hands on it again.
 As always there was an in-person meet-up in London, and this time we were going to be joined by a special guest – Ricardo Carioni of Tor Imports Ltd.

 The cigar was a beautiful sight to behold.
-The band itself was a work of art that enticed you to admire the craftsmanship that had gone into making the My Father Flor de las Antillas.
+The band itself was a work of art that enticed you to admire the craftsmanship that had gone into making the My Father Flor de las Antilles.
 The sun grown wrapper was a lovely milk chocolate colour and the foot was protected by a burgundy ribbon.
 Neatly box pressed, it felt perfectly packed and sported a triple cap.
 Aromas of cedar and toffee seeped out of the foot, and the cold draw was creamy with hints at the floral notes to come.

-Having all picked and cut our cigars, we listened to Ricardo talk with animation and passion about the My Father Flor de las Antillas, a puro cigar from his homeland of Nicaragua that held a special place in his heart.
+Having all picked and cut our cigars, we listened to Ricardo talk with animation and passion about the My Father Flor de las Antilles, a puro cigar from his homeland of Nicaragua that held a special place in his heart.
 Not long after lighting the cigar we were invited to take a communal draw on our cigars.
 There was something magical about this shared experience.
 The flavours that filled my mouth were a rich, creamy coffee with an undertone of orange bitters and hints of juniper.
 As we released the smoke as one, I picked up a subtle aroma of fennel from the smoke.

 Smoking my way through the first third, I was able to pick out hits of wild flower honey, creamy cashew nuts and roasted carrots alongside the gentle coffee flavours.
-The burn was impeccable and I was halfway through smoking the My Father Flor de las Antillas before the stack of ash started to wobble.
+The burn was impeccable and I was halfway through smoking the My Father Flor de las Antilles before the stack of ash started to wobble.
 Reaching forward, I allowed the ash to drop into the ashtray where it stayed perfectly in tact despite being dropped from a height.